Completing your UCAS application

 Allowances for late applications

-If you’re applying from outside the European Union, you’ll probably find your application is treated like those that arrived on time, and many universities may make allowances for mature applicants engaged on one-year Access Diplomas.
+If you’re applying from outside the EU, you’ll probably find your application is treated like those that arrived on time, and many universities may make allowances for mature applicants engaged on one-year Access Diplomas.

 Going to university is a big decision and you need to make your application as good as it can be.
 Below are some of our tips for success.

-With more than 37,000 courses on offer, choosing the right course for you isn’t always easy.
-Luckily, we are here to help.
+With more than 37,000 courses on offer, choosing the right one for you isn’t always easy.
+Luckily, we're here to help.

 - Research courses thoroughly